subhu-darkknight72/OperatingSystems_Lab/README.md

 - **Question 2:** Write a simple TCP iterative server and client to evaluate arithmetic expressions

 ## Assignment 1 : shell scripting and shell commands
-- **Main thread :** loads a static graph of Github developers, and each node maintains a wall queue and a feed queue, with a variable indicating priority or chronological reading order, and creates userSimulator, readPost, and pushUpdate threads.
+- **Main thread :** loads a static graph of Github developers, and each node maintains a wall queue and a feed queue, with priority or chronological reading order, and creates userSimulator, readPost, and pushUpdate threads.
 - **Main thread :**
 - **Main thread :**
 - **Main thread :**